Sugar Pursuit

 2. Pipe a thick border along the edges of the cake, creating a dam that will hold the lemon curd inside the cake.
 Spread the lemon curd layer inside the borders.
 Then, place the second layer of the cake on top and repeat the process.

-4. Remove the cake from the fridge and frost.
+4. Remove the cake from the fridge and frost it.
 Decorate with fresh blueberries and refrigerate for several hours or better overnight before serving.

 Decoration variations

-Sprinkles – I added some sugar pearls to make my cake more elegant – and you can do it too.
+• Sprinkles – You can add some sugar pearls or sprinkles to make my cake more elegant.

 FAQ